NorthSouth/FESC_redesign/SiteReview.md

 +	user research (who are expected users?
 What do they want to accomplish?)
 +	device support necessary
 +	recommendations
-  -	deliverables- each with description & acceptance terms
++	deliverables each with description & acceptance terms

 State of the Current Site
 +	accessibility audit